JohnsonLM/CampusVision/readme.md

 # add a secure 256-bit key here using a key generator such as allkeysgenerator.com
 SECRET_KEY = 'SuperSecureK3yHere'

+# points the app the the primary database
 SQLALCHEMY_DATABASE_URI = 'sqlite:///db.sqlite'

 # points the app to the uploads folder within the static directory.